caden147/tic-tac-toe-game/README.md

 * Text message protocol: Contains a type code followed by a 2 byte field giving the length of the last field, which is a string.
 * Username and password message protocol: Contains a type code followed by a 1 byte field giving the length of the next field.
 The next field is a string containing the username.
 The following field contains a one byte length of the following field, which is a string field containing the password.
 * Single byte message protocol: Contains a type code follow by a single byte that gets decoded as an unsigned integer.
-* Small text message protocol: Contains a type code, then a 1 bite field giving the length of the next field, and then a string field.
+* Small text message protocol: Contains a type code, then a 1 byte field giving the length of the next field, and then a string field.
+* Game board message protocol: Contains a type code and then a fixed length 9 byte string representing a tictactoe game board.
+Each character represents a position on the board.

 Message Protocols for Communicating From the Client to the Server:
 * Help with no argument: type code 0.
 No other fields.
 Expected response: The base help response described below.